 - Understand what your policy covers

 Many travelers file claims for items and events that their policies do not cover.
-This is a waste of the traveler’s and the company’s time.
+In fact, during the coronavirus pandemic, our team has received a multitude of complaints from consumers with rejected insurance claims.
+Unfortunately, most travel insurance policies do not cover coronavirus-related cancellations.
+Filing claims for things that your policy does not cover is a waste of time and effort.
 Before you file an insurance claim, make sure that your policy covers you for that circumstance.

 - File a complaint with your state’s insurance board